iechevarria/blog-generator/blog/midi-sysex/index.md

 Here’s a little thought experiment: how would you transmit 8-bit bytes via messages that let you encode only 7 bits at a time?

-The engineers at [DigiTech](https://www.digitech.com/) handled this exact problem on their DHP-55 effects unit.
+The engineers at [DigiTech](https://www.digitech.com/) handled this exact problem on their DHP-55 effects unit in the 1990s.
 They needed to transmit 8-bit bytes to the unit via a MIDI SYSEX message.
 Every byte in a SYSEX message must have its most significant bit set to 0, so there are only 7 bits available per byte for sending data.

 This is how they describe their approach in the DHP-55 manual: